-Great Wind Blows (also known as the Big Wind Blows) is a good icebreaker that involves a bit of movement, a bit similar to Musical Chairs.
-The game can help break the ice and help students get to know each other a bit better.
+Great Wind Blows (also known as the Big Wind Blows) is a good icebreaker activity that involves a bit of movement, a bit similar to Musical Chairs.
+The game can help everyone break the ice and help students get to know each other a bit better.
 You’ll need several chairs (one fewer than the total number of players).

 Setup for Great Wind Blows Game

-Arrange all the chairs to form a circle (all chairs facing inward toward the middle).
+In order to begin, first arrange all the chairs to form a circle (all chairs facing inward toward the middle).
 One player starts in the middle, standing up.
 He or she begins the round.

 Playing Great Wind Blows